ebzzry/barf/README.md

 This program was salvaged from [ebzzry/scripts](https://github.com/ebzzry/scripts), turning it into a repository of its own, to make it easier to distribute.
-In this document, the `$` symbol represents the user prompt, while the `*` symbol represents the lisp prompt.

 Table of contents